-In early July 2016, we collected samples of the soil seed bank at fourteen locations the day after the Hot Pot fire was contained.
-Each site was located at the perimeter of the fire where sample was run through 0.2 mm sieve, and spread in a 3-5 mm layer over the top of 1 - 4 pots.
+In early July 2016, we collected samples of the soil seed bank at fourteen locations the day

+We followed the methodology of Ter Heert et al. (1996) to germinate the seeds.
+Each sample was run through 0.2 mm sieve, and spread in a 3-5 mm layer over the top of 1 - 4 pots.
 These pots were filled 3 cm deep with potting soil, topped by a thin layer of sand.
 Pots were watered as needed to stay at field capacity.
 Every week emerging germinants were identified, counted and removed.
 Most of the germination occurred within 6 weeks, and after 8 weeks we ended the germination assay.